emmanuelgonz/rabbitmq_keycloak/README.md

 ## Motivation

-The transition from Solace PubSub+ Standard Edition to RabbitMQ was primarily driven by RabbitMQ's advanced queueing capabilities and its open-source nature.
+The transition from Solace PubSub+ Standard Edition to RabbitMQ was primarily driven by RabbitMQ's queueing capabilities and open-source nature.
 Furthermore, updates to NASA's Science Managed Cloud Environment (SMCE) requirements now include two-factor authentication (2FA).
-Keycloak, an Identity and Access Management (IAM) software, was chosen as the OAuth 2.0 provider due to its open-source nature and robust 2FA capabilities.
+Keycloak, an Identity and Access Management (IAM) software, was selected as the OAuth 2.0 provider due to its open-source nature and robust 2FA capabilities.

 ## Authentication Workflow

-When an end user first accesses the management user interface and clicks the "Click here to login" button, they are redirected to the OAuth 2.0 provider for authentication.
-After successfully authenticating, the user is redirected back to RabbitMQ with a valid JWT token.
-RabbitMQ then validates the token, identifies the user, and extracts their permissions from the JWT token.
+When an end user first accesses the RabbitMQ management user interface and clicks the "Click here to login" button, they are redirected to the Keycloak OAuth 2.0 provider for authentication.
+After successfully authenticating and providing a one-time password (OTP), the user is redirected back to the RabbitMQ management user interface with a valid JSON Web Token (JWT).
+RabbitMQ then validates the JWT, identifies the user, and extracts their permissions from the JWT.

 > **Note:**
-> The token is passed as a parameter to RabbitMQ commands.
-However, the connection cannot be used beyond the token’s lifespan, so token refresh is necessary for long-lived connections.
+> Keycloak access tokens are issued as JWTs, which are passed as parameters to RabbitMQ commands.
+However, since the connection cannot be maintained beyond the token’s lifespan, refreshing the token is necessary for long-lived connections.

 <p align="center"><img src="images/rabbitmq-keycloak-update.png" width="900"></p>
 <p align="center"><i>OAuth 2.0 workflow integrating RabbitMQ as the event broker and Keycloak as the IAM and OAuth 2.0 provider.</i></p>